Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > [!pf2rule]+ THE EX-CULTIST
 > Raised within one of the many cults worshipping abominations or malevolent spirits, you broke free from the indoctrination and seeks redemption for past actions carried out under cult influence.
 The cult might have taken something from you that you swore to take back; or you might have went across the line and start to see the horror of your past.
 The Seeker might have saved you, caught you, or deprogrammed you.
 As an ex-cultiest, you bring insider knowledge about dark rituals and cultist activities.
 You might have a personal vendetta to dismantle such groups, or aid the Seekers in combating threats that you have created yourself.
 > Choose two attribute boosts: one must be Wisdom, and one is a free attribute boost.
-> You learnt the Religion and Occult Religion lore.
+> You learnt the Religion and Occult Religion Lore skill.
 You also gain the [Schooled in Secrets](https://2e.aonprd.com/Feats.aspx?ID=2148) feat.

 > [!pf2rule]+ THE SCOURGE SCHOLAR
 > You are obsessed with the Abominations—your personal experience with the monstrous causes an undeniable fascination.
 You might have lost loved ones to the blight, or perhaps even bearing strange marks of the daemons yourself without succumbing to it fully, or even psychologically fascinated by their presences.
 Either way, you have come close enough to the Abominations to question the origin of their existence.
 You have dedicated your life to study the phantom phenomena, chasing the cases, conducting experiments, and developing theories that could help save countless lives and uncover the mysteries of these magical threats.
 In your study you crossed path with the Seekers, who recognize the value in your research and hope it could lead to a breakthrough in combating the bizarre forces.
 > Choose two attribute boosts: one must be Wisdom, and one is a free attribute boost.
 > You are trained in Occultism and Abomination Lore skill.
 You gain the [Oddity Identification](https://pf2easy.com/?id=2198) feat.

->THE ARCANE INQUISITOR
+>[!pf2rule]+ THE ARCANE INQUISITOR
 >  Trained as an arbiter specializing in enforcing magic laws within urban environments, you have witnessed the rifts in society caused by the mandates to control magic and the government's failure to address arcane transgressions effectively.
 Disenchanted with bureaucracy and corruption, you choose to offer your detective prowess to the Seekers.
 Perhaps you requested specifically to be transferred into working with the Seekers, or secretly collaborating with the order, regardless you seek justice for those harmed by magical means and have fallen through the cracks of society.
 >  Choose two attribute boosts: one must be Constitution, and one is a free attribute boost.
 >  You are trained in Intimidation as well as Legal lore skill.
 You gain the [Quick Coercion](https://pf2easy.com/index.php?id=2203) feat.